amiaopensource/av-python-carpentry/_episodes/05-aboutavfiles.md

 ~~~
 {: .language-python}

-This may look wildly intimidating, but we’re expanding on what our previous efforts.
+This may look wildly intimidating, but we’re really just making a small expansion on our previous efforts.
 First, we've used lists to collect a single piece information about a bunch of files.
 Now, we're collecting multiple pieces of information, so we store all of that information for each file that we survey in a list.
-In the end, we create a `all_file_data`, “multi-dimensional container,” a list that contains a list for each file.
+In the end, we create `all_file_data`, a “multi-dimensional container,” or a list that contains wihin it a list for each file.

 Let's print each item in `all_file_data` to see what this looks like.